A Sacramento mother and her 8-month-old daughter have been missing for over 10 days

 ™ & © 2025 Cable News Network, Inc., a Warner Bros.
 Discovery Company.
 All rights reserved.

-CNN’s Lily Hautau, Jillian Sykes, and Sarah Moon contributed to this report.
+CNN’s Lily Hautau, Jillian Sykes, Holly Yan and Sarah Moon contributed to this report.